-Interstitial Cystitis/Bladder Pain Syndrome Diagnosis & Treatment
+Interstitial Cystitis / Bladder Pain Syndrome (IC/BPS) Diagnosis and Treatment in New Jersey

 Interstitial cystitis/bladder pain syndrome (IC/BPS) is a complex condition that can be difficult to diagnose because it has a wide range of symptoms and can be confused with other conditions of the pelvis.
 Nearly 12 million Americans—both women and men – are living with IC/BPS.